 Career Types With High Rates of Drug Misuse and Addiction

 Research summarized by the Substance Abuse and Mental Health Services Administration (SAMHSA), from data gathered between 2008 and 2012, shows the following career types tend to have high rates of drug misuse and addiction:

 - Business management

 1. Hospitality and Food Service

-As reported by Restaurant Business Online, the hospitality industry – this covers hotels, restaurants, and other places that provide food and lodging to patrons – is the most likely of all career fields to have high rates of drug abuse and addiction among employees, particularly regarding illegal drugs.
+As reported by Restaurant Business Online, the hospitality industry – this covers hotels, restaurants, and other places that provide food and lodging to patrons – is the most likely of all career fields to have high rates of drug misuse and addiction among employees, particularly regarding illegal drugs.
 In fact, about one in five hospitality workers engages in illicit drug use.
-In addition, these personnel also have high rates of alcohol abuse and prescription drug abuse.
+In addition, these personnel also have high rates of alcohol use disorder and prescription drug misuse.